andy-blum/jekyll-template/readme.md

 Quickstart
 ==========
-TODO.
+1) Fork this repository
+2) Configure CMS settings
+3) Customize SASS variables
+4) Set up site with Netlify
+5) Profit!

+For more in-depth step-by-step directions, see the flight manual, or reference the documentation below.

 Dependencies
 ============
 #### Jekyll
 Jekyll is a simple, blog-aware, static site generator perfect for personal, project, or organization sites.
 Think of it like a file-based CMS, without all the complexity.
-Jekyll takes your content, renders Markdown and Liquid templates, and spits out a complete, static website ready to be served by Apache, Nginx or another web server.
+Jekyll takes your content, renders [Markdown](https://www.markdownguide.org/cheat-sheet) and [Liquid](https://shopify.github.io/liquid/) templates, and spits out a complete, static website ready to be served by Apache, Nginx or another web server.
 Jekyll is the engine behind GitHub Pages, which you can use to host sites right from your GitHub repositories.

 - [Official Site](https://jekyllrb.com/)
 - [Official Documentation](https://jekyllrb.com/docs/)